archan937/portcat/README.md

 That's it!
 The executable will create a container called `alpine-portcat` which relays the data transfers :)

+Please note that you can run portcat as a daemon with `-d` or `--daemon`.

 ### Setup portcat manually

 The example above is equivalent to the following commands:

     ipAddress=$(docker inspect my-awesome-container | grep IPAddress | grep -o '[0-9]\{1,3\}\(\.[0-9]\{1,3\}\)\{3\}' | head -n 1)
     docker run -p 3456:3456 -p 4444:8080 --name=alpine-portcat -it pmelegend/portcat:latest $ipAddress 3456 4444:8080

+You can detach using Ctrl+P followed by Ctrl+Q.

 ## Contact me